Divorce Law

 Misstatements and Omissions in Asset or Debt Disclosures

-In a contentious divorce, a spouse may not want to tell their soon-to-be-ex about all their assets.
-However, failing to disclose assets or making misrepresentations in a financial affidavit is problematic.
-If the divorce court judge finds out about misrepresentation or fraud, the judge may be more likely to increase the award to the other spouse.
-A judge could also find the lying spouse in contempt of court.
-That could mean going to jail.
+In a contentious divorce, you may not want to tell your soon-to-be-ex about all of your assets.
+However, making misrepresentations in a financial affidavit can lead to sanctions.
+If the divorce court judge finds out about hidden assets or fraud, they may give your ex more.
+A judge could also find you in contempt of court.
+Think twice before trying to hide assets in a divorce.

-Both parties are required to file the entire form, and it becomes part of the official family law court record.
-Talk to your divorce lawyer about the financial disclosures of your spouse and ask any questions you have if you suspect your spouse is not being truthful or you suspect that there are possible hidden assets.
-During the divorce process, your lawyer can request a formal discovery process to get access to business records, financial account statements, or additional documents that may indicate whether your spouse is not disclosing everything in the financial affidavit.
+Both parties have to file the entire form, and it becomes part of the official family law court record.
+Talk to your divorce lawyer about your spouse’s financial disclosures if you suspect your spouse is hiding assets.
+During the divorce process, your lawyer can request formal discovery to get access to business records and financial account statements.
+This can help determine whether your spouse is not disclosing everything in the financial affidavit.